pgmgent-atwork2/project-1-workshop-start-2-code-daria-arno/README.md

 ## How to Play

 1. **Starting the Game:** Open the `index.html` file in any modern web browser to start the game.
+2. **Selecting a Character:** At the start screen, choose from one of the three available characters to control.
-2. **Game Controls:**
+3. **Game Controls:**
    - **Press Space or the arrow up key** to make Frederick jump up.
    - Navigate through the gaps in the pipes.
    - Avoid touching the pipes or the ground.
-3. **Restarting the Game:** If you collide with a pipe, the game will end.
+4. **Restarting the Game:** If you collide with a pipe, the game will end.
 Press the space bar or the arrow up key to begin a new game.

 ## Credits